You know how sometimes you microwave food and it ends up smelling like something you made last week?

 6. Stove top and oven cleaner – I’ve already blogged about using a paste of vinegar and baking soda for oven cleaning, but that same paste can be applied to your stove top to scrub out those stubborn brownish discolorations and food splatters.

+Have you ever tried cleaning with vinegar?
 What other household cleaning remedies have you tried?